 Elections have consequences.
-This adage is proving to be more true than ever in light of the changes to the United States immigration policy following the 2016 Presidential election.
+This adage is proving ever more true in light of the changes to the United States immigration policy following the 2016 Presidential election.
 It is no secret that the America is the land of opportunity, so it is also no wonder why the United States has the largest population of foreign-born residents in the world.
 However, seeking that opportunity can be a challenge without the advice of a good Immigration Attorney.
 Without proper advice and assistance to help you navigate our complex immigration laws, opportunity can be lost.

 Immediate Relatives of U.S. Citizens.
 You may qualify for a green card if you are the relative of a U.S. Citizen.
 You qualify for a green card if you are:

 - Married to a U.S. Citizen